Rubberband Girl

 "Rubberband Girl" is a song by English singer-songwriter Kate Bush released on 6 September 1993 by EMI United Kingdom.
 It was the lead single of her seventh album, The Red Shoes (1993).
 The single peaked at No. 12 on the UK Singles Chart and charted for five weeks.
 It was Bush's last top-20 hit in the UK until "King of the Mountain", which peaked at No. 4 in 2005.
 The song was a moderate success worldwide, reaching the top 40 in Australia, Ireland, the Netherlands and New Zealand.
-In the United States, it peaked at No. 88 on the Billboard Hot 100 chart.
+In the United States, it became Bush's third single to reach the Billboard Hot 100 chart, where it debuted and peaked at No. 88.

 Versions

 Three versions of "Rubberband Girl" were released commercially: an LP version, an extended mix and a remix by American DJ Eric Kupper called the US Mix, which was released towards the end of 1994 on the "And So Is Love" single.
 The B-side is "Big Stripey Lie" in the UK and "Show a Little Devotion" in the US.

 In 2011, Kate Bush recorded a new version of the song that was included on her ninth studio album, Director's Cut.